 More Sweet Breakfasts That Double As Desserts

-Looking for more breakfast recipes that satisfy your sweet tooth?
-Try out some of our favorites below!
+On the hunt for more breakfast recipes that satisfy your sweet tooth?
+Here are a few more of our favorites!

 - Cinnamon Bun